 Depending on the educational background of the prospective teacher, the coursework requirements will vary as outlined below.
-Before registering for the coursework, it is necessary to meet with the Program Coordinator of the Career & Technical Teacher Education Department to further discuss the CTTE program, admissions, and other requirements.
+Before registering for the coursework, it is necessary to meet with the program coordinator of the CTTE program, Dr. Davison Mupinga (firstname.lastname@example.org), to further discuss admissions and other requirements.

 Undergraduate: 24.0 Credit Hour Undergraduate Program

 - Requirement Sheet for CTTE teachers without a baccalaureate degree

 If you're interested in pursuing a bachelor's degree AFTER completing the Career-Technical Teacher Education Program, please contact program coordinator, Dr. Davison Mupinga at email@example.com or 330-672-2656.